bake-bake-bake/bakeware/bakeware/README.md

 `BAKEWARE_ARG1`                     | The first commandline argument
 `BAKEWARE_ARGn`                     | The nth commandline argument
 `BAKEWARE_ARGC`                     | The number of arguments

+See the SCRIPT secion of this document for a more user friendly API.

 ### Binary format